17

 In the end, Busch is a fairly functional baseball park with a killer panoramic view from the infield seats.

-FOOD 5/10
+FOOD 6/10

 The food here is decidedly average.
 Unlike other parks that have essentially turned concessions over to local vendors, Busch Stadium is still very much run by Delaware North.

+I do think that it’s a miss that you can’t get St. Louis’ renowned toasted ravioli in the ballpark.
+It’s the perfect finger food and washes down great with a ballpark beer.
 And for what it’s worth, given the size and strength of St Louis’ Italian community, there should be more good Italian food here.
 The Nona’s Italian Beef is a good start, but Italian beef is more a Chicago thing.
-A good Chicken Parm or deli sangwich is in order.
+The Mega-Slice is a 16″ simple slice and one of the best in the bigs.
+But a good Chicken Parm or deli sangwich is in order.

-BEER 4/10
+BEER 5/10

-NEIGHBORHOOD 7/10
+NEIGHBORHOOD 6/10

 Before Ballpark Village there used to be a decent little local scene.
 Mike Shannon’s offered a more upscale approach.
 Joe Buck had a bar.
 Al Hrabosky, the Mad Hungarian, had a large indoor/outdoor space.
 All those are now gone leaving only a smattering of decent independent bars in the immediate area worthy of a pre or post-game visit.